St. Thomas visits Stewart and South Dakota - WTOP News

 BOTTOM LINE: South Dakota hosts the Saint Thomas Tommies after Kaleb Stewart scored 21 points in South Dakota’s 84-66 loss to the Oral Roberts Golden Eagles.

-The Coyotes are 4-3 on their home court.
-South Dakota is 4-0 when it has fewer turnovers than its opponents and averages 13.4 turnovers per game.
+The Coyotes have gone 4-3 in home games.
+South Dakota is fifth in the Summit League with 13.1 assists per game led by Bostyn Holt averaging 2.7.

-The Tommies are 3-1 against Summit League opponents.
-St. Thomas leads the Summit League with 14.7 assists.
-Raheem Anthony leads the Tommies with 2.9.
+The Tommies are 3-1 in conference games.
+St. Thomas leads the Summit League allowing just 62.5 points per game while holding opponents to 42.6% shooting.

-South Dakota averages 7.4 made 3-pointers per game, 1.3 more made shots than the 6.1 per game St. Thomas gives up.
-St. Thomas averages 73.4 points per game, 2.9 fewer than the 76.3 South Dakota gives up to opponents.
+South Dakota scores 75.7 points, 13.2 more per game than the 62.5 St. Thomas gives up.
+St. Thomas averages 9.5 made 3-pointers per game this season, 1.0 more made shot on average than the 8.5 per game South Dakota allows.

-The Coyotes and Tommies face off Thursday for the first time in conference play this season.
+The Coyotes and Tommies meet Thursday for the first time in Summit League play this season.

-TOP PERFORMERS: Stewart is shooting 42.2% from beyond the arc with 2.3 made 3-pointers per game for the Coyotes, while averaging 14.1 points.
-Lahat Thioune is averaging 12.6 points and 10.3 rebounds over the last 10 games for South Dakota.
+TOP PERFORMERS: Holt is averaging 11.6 points for the Coyotes.
+Stewart is averaging 14.1 points over the last 10 games for South Dakota.

-Parker Bjorklund is scoring 13.3 points per game with 4.4 rebounds and 1.3 assists for the Tommies.
-Kendall Blue is averaging 12 points over the past 10 games for St. Thomas.
+Raheem Anthony is averaging 10.7 points for the Tommies.
+Kendall Blue is averaging 12.0 points over the last 10 games for St. Thomas.

 LAST 10 GAMES: Coyotes: 3-7, averaging 70.2 points, 37.1 rebounds, 13.2 assists, 3.4 steals and 1.8 blocks per game while shooting 43.6% from the field.
 Their opponents have averaged 81.9 points per game.